 The diverse selection of restaurants, cafés, diners and bistros in Gainesville offer meal options for all diets and eating habits.
 The following are some of the more popular options near the Gainesville historic campus.

-here are many retailers in and around Gainesville for when you need to purchase clothing, electronics, school supplies, groceries or other household goods.
-Below is a list of the closest major stores and shops to the Women’s College, as well as a few major shopping centers within 40 miles of Brenau’s Gainesville campus.
+There are many retailers in and around Gainesville for when you need to purchase clothing, electronics, school supplies, groceries or other household goods.
+Below is a list of the major stores and shops closest to the Women’s College, as well as a few major shopping centers within 40 miles of Brenau’s Gainesville campus.

 Distance from the